 This depends on how much someone applies for:

 - Loans up to $2,000.
 These are referred to as Small Amount Credit Contracts (SACCs) and have a fee cap.
 Applicants cannot be charged more than a 20% establishment fee and a 4% monthly fee.

 - Loans $2,001 - $5,000.
 Referred to as Medium Amount Credit Contracts (MACCs), these are also restricted by an ASIC fee cap.
 Customers cannot be charged more than a $400 establishment fee plus an interest rate of 48% p.a. which includes all other fees and charges.

 - Loans over $5,000.
 Lenders offering loans of this amount, excluding Authorised Deposit-taking Institutions (ADIs) are restricted to charging a rate of 48% p.a. which needs to include all fees and charges.

 Most payday lenders will allow their customers to borrow from them more than once if they prove themselves to be a responsible borrower.
 Some lenders, such as Nimble, make it easy for people to repeatedly take out loans with them by providing them with "members benefits".
 These benefits include a member's area that makes it easy to apply and a Nimble debit card through which customers can receive instantaneous loans.
 Be aware that payday loans are not long-term financial solutions and repeat borrowing of payday loans may end up being financially damaging.

 Have more questions?

 How much can I borrow?

-This depends on the amount lenders offer and what you can afford.
-If you're a first-time borrower you may be restricted to a slightly lower amount than what is available.
+This depends on the amount a lender offers and what the applicant can afford.
+If someone is a first-time borrower, they may be restricted to a slightly lower amount than the lender's maximum available.